Search

 • Interactive electronic defect map that can be viewed and edited in a virtual form.

-• Video recording and playback of full surface area from each camera angle for validation and long-term data record.
+• Video recording and playback of full surface area from each camera angle, especially useful for validation and long-term data record.

 • Real-time AI defect naming, classification and grading.